adamjberg/devtails.xyz/_posts/randy/2022-07-10-car-trek-technology.md

      INFOTAINMENT SYSTEM
      AUTONOMOUS VEHICLE

 We've never had or knew we needed so much information and entertainment.
 Now we must have "infotainment" as if a new term and skill set was needed to keep us progressing in synch.
-On one hand it seems ridiculous but to be truthful, the 2022 list of features for Tesla's [Infotainment Upgrade](https://www.tesla.com/support/infotainment) is admittedly astounding in technical depth:
+On one hand it seems ridiculous but to be truthful (on the other hand), the 2022 list of features for Tesla's [Infotainment Upgrade](https://www.tesla.com/support/infotainment) is admittedly astounding in technical depth:

 **TESLA INFOTAINMENT UPGRADE**